ayanoyamamoto0/assignments_2021-2022/python_1/README.md

 * Created an address book application that can be used through console menu
 * Simple console login to use the application
 * Full CRUD on the contacts in the address book
-* Data is saved in CSV files
+* Data is stored in CSV files

 ## Code and Resources Used
 * **Python Version**: 3.8.8